-The following Management's Discussion and Analysis ("MD&A") of the financial position and results of operations for Lion Rock Resources Inc. (the "Company" or "Lion Rock") should be read in conjunction with the consolidated financial statements as at December 31, 2024 and for the year then ended, which are prepared using accounting policies consistent with IFRS Accounting Standards ("IFRS"), as issued by the International Accounting Standards Board.
+The following Management's Discussion and Analysis ("MD&A") of the financial position and results of operations for Lion Rock Resources Inc. (the "Company" or "Lion Rock") should be read in conjunction with the condensed consolidated interim financial statements as at March 31, 2025 and for the three months then ended, which are prepared using accounting policies consistent with IFRS Accounting Standards ("IFRS"), as issued by the International Accounting Standards Board.